Dev-OmkarMhaske/movie-booking-system/README.md

 Notes:
 - This is a minimal demo focusing on booking flow with pessimistic locking.
 - Security is BasicAuth for simplicity.
-For production, integrate JWT and password encoding.